-One of the reasons that dairy products are often promoted as being the best source of calcium is because not only do dairy products contain calcium, but full-fat, grass-fed dairy foods are also a good source of vitamin K, phosphorus and to some degree vitamin D too.
-These nutrients are all equally important in supporting bone health as calcium is, because they work together to maintain bone mineral density.
-(24)
+One of the reasons that dairy products are often promoted as being the best source of this mineral is because not only do dairy products contain calcium, but full-fat, grass-fed dairy foods are also a good source of vitamin K, phosphorus and to some degree vitamin D. These nutrients are all equally important in supporting bone health as calcium is, because they work together to maintain bone mineral density.

-Another positive aspect of getting calcium from high-quality dairy products is that dairy foods are high in protein.
+Another positive aspect of getting this mineral from high-quality dairy products is that dairy contains protein.
 Although the opposite was initially thought to be true, recently many studies have found a significant positive relationship between higher protein intake and increased bone mass or density.
-According to researchers who conducted a 2011 study to investigate the effects of protein on skeletal health: (25)

-That being said, it’s also possible to get enough calcium without consuming dairy products.
-Vegetarians and vegans who eat a well-rounded whole foods diet, for example, can acquire calcium from plant sources, including sea vegetables, beans and leafy greens.
+That said, it’s also possible to get enough calcium without consuming dairy products.
+Vegetarians and vegans who eat a well-rounded whole foods diet, for example, can acquire it from plant sources, including sea vegetables, beans and leafy greens.

-Real food sources of calcium come perfectly packaged with all the enzymes, minerals, vitamins and other nutrients that the body needs to properly digest and absorb these vital nutrients.
-When we take supplements, on the other hand, we are often missing the complex system of key ingredients found in real foods — plus we may be consuming low-quality, synthetic and harmful filler ingredients that the body doesn’t recognize or respond well to.
+Real food sources come perfectly packaged with all the enzymes, minerals, vitamins and other nutrients that the body needs to properly digest and absorb these vital nutrients.

-As mentioned above, the recommend intake of calcium is as follows:
+As mentioned above, the recommended intake of calcium is as follows:

-- 1,000 milligrams of calcium daily for adult men and women under the age of 50.
+- 1,000 milligrams daily for adult men and women under the age of 50.

-- Calcium needs increase to 1,200 milligrams daily for adults over 50.
+- Needs increase to 1,200 milligrams daily for adults over 50.

-- Children need between 200–700 milligrams per day depending on age, while teens need about 1,300 milligrams per day of calcium to support their growing bones.
+- Children need between 200–700 milligrams per day depending on age, while teens need about 1,300 milligrams per day to support their growing bones.

 - Pregnant women or breastfeeding moms need about 1,200 to 1,400 milligrams a day.